Lights in Darkness

 Tick.

-In the apartment building lobby, the doors started Yuli as they swooshed open, unrestrained.
+The building's lobby doors surprised Yuli when they swooshed open, unrestrained.
 A phone rang somewhere in an unknown apartment.
-As its audience let it ring, Ester heard Mamá twenty years earlier sitting in her bedroom praying.
-She stepped outside into the cool evening, more blue than black, violet, even.
-A gust of wind expelled from nowhere pushed into Ester’s skin like a fist.
+It kept ringing, unanswered.
+Ester heard Mamá twenty years earlier sitting in her bedroom praying.
+Ester stepped outside into the cool evening, more blue than black, violet, even.
+A gust of wind exhaled from nowhere punching into Ester’s skin like a fist.
 The night was a bruise.
 Yuli strained and Ester willingly unclicked the leash and let her go find her own corner to do her business.
-She sank onto the chipped cement step with her back against the brick wall.
-Back flat against the wall, Ester attempted to calm herself by listing her grocery list in her head while she waited.
-Ester needed another box of candles to finish the holiday.
-Somehow the extras from one year became not enough by the next.
+She waited.
+Ester sank onto the chipped cement step, back against the brick wall., attempting to calm herself by repeating her grocery list in her head.
 Her bones vibrated with every car, and she had to stand up.

 Without moving her head, Ester’s eyes swept up and down the street.
 The sky had cleared.
 Her window was dark.